dhis2/multi-calendar-dates/README.md

 # Special cases and considerations with periods logic

-There are some special DHIS-2 specific cases when doing period calculations that we handle.
+There are some special DHIS2-specific cases when doing period calculations that we handle.
 The specs for these are documented in the tests and cucumber feature files.
 Some of these are:

 -   Dealing with the 13th month in the Ethiopian calendar: the Ethiopic calendar has 13 months: 12 months of 30 days, then the 13th month has 5 or 6 days depending on whether it's a leap year or not.
 When generating periods for bi-weekly or less (bi-weekly, weekly, daily) then the 13th month is displayed.
 But when we are generating periods for monthly or larger, we do not display the 13th month.
 The backend then makes the decision about where to include any data for the 13th month, so when doing monthly analytics, the 13th month will be lumped with the following month's data.